alex-spataru/Thunderpad/data/mac/Mac_OS_X_readme.txt

-Attentional all Apple / Mac OS X users!
+Attention all Apple / Mac OS X users!

 Apparently, Apple has decided to that from Mountain Lion onward, ALL SOFTWARE WILL BE BLOCKED BY DEFAULT by "Gatekeeper", unless the developers hand over $100 for a developer "ID".